Swedish Model Anna Nystrom Busts Out Of Lacy White Top

 “Beautiful woman with a nice smile and beautiful eyes,” another Instagrammer wrote.

-“Nice smile, it brings out ur [sic] eyes,” one more chimed in.
+“Nice smile, it brings out ur [sic] eyes,” a third user remarked.

 Recently, The Inquisitr shared that Anna sizzled in another red hot outfit.
-In the sultry post, the model snaps a selfie in the mirror.
-Nystrom’s toned and tanned body is on display in the NSFW shot, while she is rocking a ultra-small white swimsuit that shows off plenty of cleavage as well as her insanely toned legs to fans.
+In the sultry post, the model snapped a selfie in the mirror.
+Nystrom’s toned and tanned body is on display in the NSFW shot, which shows her rocking an ultra-small white swimsuit that displays plenty of cleavage, as well as her insanely toned legs, to fans.
 It certainly comes as no shock that the post has earned Anna incredible reviews from fans, racking up over 149,000 likes, in addition to 1,500-plus comments.